ElisonSherton/elisonsherton.github.io/_posts/2021-09-08-understanding-activations.md

                 self.hooks.append(hook_output(layer[0]))

     def after_batch(self):
-        # Log the output of every conv layer in our model
+        # Log the output of every conv layer in our model (only for train batches)
         if self.learn.batch_count < len(learn.dls.train):
             for idx, layer in enumerate(self.learn.model):
                 if isinstance(layer, nn.Sequential):